kubeflow/website/content/docs/started/getting-started.md

 <a id="desktop"></a>
 ### Installing Kubeflow on a desktop or server

-{{% alert title="<b>Not</b> recommended for getting started with Kubeflow" color="info" %}}
-The procedures for installing Kubeflow on a desktop or server can be complex and highly dependent on your environment.
-The current recommendation is to choose a cloud installation if you're just getting started with Kubeflow.
-{{% /alert %}}

 Choose the desktop/server guide for your operating system or environment:

   * To use Kubeflow on Linux, follow the